cakesolutions/gor-demo/README.md

 We will use [Goreplay](https://goreplay.org/) for replay traffic from a production environment into a testing environment.

 Goreplay (GOR) can be executed in different modes.
 You can either intercept traffic and redirect it or you can record it and replay it later.
-In our demo , we will do the first.
+In this demo , we will do the first.

 The request flow will be:

  - User access to http://serverA
  - GOR will capture that request and replay it to http://serverB:81
- - Output for both request will be sent to an EK stack (elasticsearch and kibana)
+ - Output for both request and response will be sent to an EK stack (elasticsearch and kibana)